Collin-Snyder/high-speed-commute/README.md

 - As a user, I want a record of my win or loss to be persisted after the game is over.
 - As a user, I want the UI to look kind of like the scenario (streets, cars)

-## Coming later
+## Coming Later:

 - As a user, I want to be able to pick the color of my car.
 - As a user, I want to be able to set difficulty levels for the Boss.
+- As a user, I want to lose if I crash into my Boss.
 - As a user, I want the added challenge of stoplights along the route.
 - As a user, I want the added challenge of school zones along the route.
 - As a user, I want the added challenge of road closures along the route.
-- As a user, I want the added challenge of car crashes/trees falling along the route.
+- As a user, I want the added challenge of unexpected car crashes/trees falling along the route.
 - As a user, I want the game to track my time and persist my score along with my win/loss.
 - As a user, I want to be able to see my stats from past games.
 - As a user, I want to be able to see how my stats compare to other players.